ariebovenberg/ariebovenberg.github.io/_posts/2022-01-03-finding-broken-slots-in-popular-python-libraries.md

 The first version of `slotscheck` is available on PyPI.
 Include it in your CI pipeline to prevent slots mistakes from appearing again!
+Or, contribute to the community by fixing slots in any of the packages listed above.
 Check out the GitHub [repo](https://github.com/ariebovenberg/slotscheck/) to follow further development, and leave a ⭐️ if you like.